deepeshagarwal150106/askData/readme.md

 ## Overview

-DataPulse AI is a Streamlit web app that lets anyone explore tabular data using plain English — no SQL or coding required.
+Ask With Data AI is a Streamlit web app that lets anyone explore tabular data using plain English — no SQL or coding required.
 Users upload a CSV or Excel file, receive AI-generated data cleaning suggestions, and then ask questions about their data through a chat interface that supports both typing and voice.
 It solves the barrier between non-technical users and their data by automating query writing, chart generation, and data cleaning through an LLM.
 The intended users are data analysts, product managers, researchers, and students who need fast insights from spreadsheets without writing code.

 ____________________________________________________________________________________________________